Clarifai/old-docs/portal-guide/model/deep-training.md

 # Deep training

 Clarifai offers a variety of prebuilt models that are designed to help you build AI solutions quickly and efficiently.
-Clarifai Models are the recommended starting point for many users because they are easy to work with and produce great results.
+Clarifai Models are the recommended starting point for many users because they offer incredibly fast training times when you customize them using the "Context-Based Classifier" type in Portal's Model Mode.

 But there are many cases where accuracy and the ability to carefully target solutions takes priority over speed and ease of use.
 Additionally, your may need a model to learn new features not recognized by existing Clarifai Models.
 For these cases, it is possible to "deep train" your custom models and integrate them directly within your workflows.